Convolutional Recurrent Neural Network with Attention for 3D Speech Enhancement: Proposed Methods

 \subsection{Overview}

-Fig. \ref{fig:system} illustrates the architecture of our proposed two-stage autoencoder for 3D speech enhancement.
-We use the time-domain representation of the noisy speech signal $\mathbf{S}(t) \in \mathbb{R}^{C \times (T \times S)}$ as the input of the system, where $C$ denotes the total number of audio channels, $T$ represents the duration of the audio, and $S$ is the sampling rate.
+Fig. \ref{fig:system} illustrates the architecture of the proposed convolutional recurrent neural network for 3D SE.
+We use the time-domain representation of the noisy speech signal $\mathbf{S}_{n}(t) \in \mathbb{R}^{C \times (T \times S)}$ as the input of the system, where $C$ denotes the total number of audio channels, $T$ represents the duration of the audio, and $S$ is the sampling rate.
 STFT is then applied to obtain the time-frequency domain representation $\mathbf{X}(t,f) \in \mathbb{C}^{C \times L \times F}$, where $L$ represents the number of frames, and $F$ denotes the frequency bins.
-The neural network takes the absolute value of $\mathbf{X}(t,f)$ as input and uses it to reconstruct the spectrogram of clean speech.
+The convolutional recurrent neural network takes the amplitude of $\mathbf{X}(t,f)$ as input and uses it to reconstruct the spectrogram of clean speech.